 The functional electrical stimulation bike is used for individuals with a variety of diagnoses including spinal cord injuries, stroke, brain injury and multiple sclerosis who have decreased movement in their trunk and extremities.
 Electrodes focus graded amounts of electrical stimulation to assist the muscle contraction to propel the stationary bike.
 Virtual displays provide motivation and help encourage symmetrical movement of the arms and legs.

 Stroke rehabilitation can help you recover from the effects of stroke, relearn skills and find new ways to perform tasks.
 Rehabilitation depends on many variables, including the following:

 - Type and degree of any impairments and disabilities from the stroke

 - Family support

 Rehabilitation of the patient with a stroke begins during the acute treatment phase.
 As the patient’s condition improves, a more extensive rehabilitation program is often begun.

-The goal of stroke rehabilitation is to help the patient return to the highest level of function and independence possible, while improving the overall quality of life--physically, emotionally, and socially.
-Rehabilitation is designed to meet each person's specific needs; therefore, each program is different.
+The goal of stroke rehabilitation is to help the patient return to the highest level of function and independence possible, while improving the overall quality of life – physically, emotionally, and socially.
+Rehabilitation is designed to meet each person’s specific needs, and each patient’s care plan is different.
 Some general treatment components for stroke rehabilitation programs include the following:

 - Treating the basic disease and preventing complications